 Both the A7R III and the GH5 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GH5 replaced the earlier Panasonic GH4, while the A7R III followed on from the Sony A7R II.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Sony A7R III better than the Panasonic GH5 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (42.2 vs 20.2MP) with a 48% higher linear resolution.